Reflecting Upon Irreducible Mind

 is that psi phenomena should be prominently associated with dissociative

-disorders such as MPD/DID, and perhaps especially with those "alters" that
+disorders such as MPD/DID, and perhaps especially with those "alters"

-are deepest or most comprehensive" (pp. 603-604)
+that are deepest or most comprehensive" (pp. 603-604)

 All this above is priceless.
-Especially the
+Especially

-predictive items.
+the predictive items.

 Jime understood things the other way around.
 As a matter

-of fact, it is the authors that are hastily inferring causation from correlation
+of fact, it is the authors that are hastily inferring causation from

-to infer causation from this correlation
+it is unwarrented to infer causation from this correlation

 I think we have mutual misunderstanding here.
-Firstly, causal mechanisms
+Firstly, causal

-are postulated as hypotheses (since that causality is non-observable;
+mechanisms are postulated as hypotheses (since that causality is non-observable;

 we can only observe correlation).
 The authors are not "hastily inferring

-causation from correlation", but explaining such correlation in terms of
+causation from correlation", but explaining such correlation in terms

-an hypothesis of causation as a way to account for the observed data.
+of an hypothesis of causation as a way to account for the observed data.

-However, when I critiziced Julio in my first comment, I challenge his
+However, when I critiziced Julio in my first comment, I challenge

-conclusion that "
+his conclusion that "

-So, we may as well just say that bodies change
+So, we may as well just say that bodies

-typical of materialists (i.e. inferring from correlation a materialistic
+the typical of materialists (i.e. inferring from correlation a materialistic

 causation of consciousness).
 The problem is that such view can't account